Ricotta and Zucchini Crostini

 Instructions

-• Slice the baguette, if using a grill toss the slices on the grill for a few minutes to toast.
-If not just put them under a hot broiler for a few minutes to toast up.
-Make sure not to burn them.
+• Slice the baguette, place them on a baking tray and put them under a hot broiler for a few minutes to toast up.
+Make sure not to burn them You could also toast them on a hot grill.

 • In a bowl mix the ricotta cheese, zucchini, mint, and salt and pepper to taste.
 I go a little light on the salt because I like to sprinkle with sea salt at the end.